|Effective Date:||Expiration Date:||Chapters:|

 |Wed & Fri|

 Some District government agencies must operate on legal public holidays.
 For this reason, agencies may schedule employees to work on holidays.
-However, an employee scheduled to work on a holiday may take annual leave, sick leave, or leave without pay when such leave is approved by the agency according to it leave procedures.
+However, an employee scheduled to work on a holiday may take annual leave, sick leave, or leave without pay when such leave is approved by the agency according to agency leave procedures.
 If the employee's leave request is not approved, then they are required to report to work on the holiday.

 An employee who is scheduled to work on a holiday and does not receive an “in-lieu-of” day will be paid holiday premium pay for that day.
 Holiday premium pay will only be paid for work actually performed.
 An employee who performs holiday work is entitled to a minimum of two hours of holiday premium pay.
 For guidance on holiday premium pay, please refer to Premium Pay – Holiday Premium Pay, E-DPM Issuance No. 11B-73 (Feb.
 25, 2010).